vsafonin/personal-budget/README.md

       - MAIL_USER

-   - go to path where you extract this app
+   - go to path where you extracted this app

-   - open Console and run:
+   - open the console and run:

       ```bash
       ./mvnw spring-boot:run
       ```

-2. Run via java -jar
+## Run via java -jar

-   - folow the instructions 1-5 in  "Run via maven"
+   - folow the steps 1-5 in [Run via maven](https://github.com/vsafonin/personal-budget#run-via-maven)

-   - open Console and run:
+   - open the console and run:

       ```bash
       ./mvn package -DskipTests
       ```

-   - run in Console (if you want change app name - edit pom.xml file):
+   - run in the console (if you want to change the app name - edit pom.xml file):

       ```bash
       java -jar java -jar target/personalAccounter-0.0.1.jar
       ```

-3. Run via Docker-compose
+## Run via Docker-compose

-   - build mysql docker image
+   - build the mysql docker image

       ```bash
       cd mysql-docker